 Improve profit with clear unit economics

-Pricing, retention economics, payroll guardrails, and CAC ceilings - so growth pays and cashflow stays controlled.
+We install clear unit economics (LTV, CAC ceiling, contribution margin), payroll guardrails, and a review cadence so growth pays and cashflow stays controlled.

 How it works